wix-incubator/ui-autotools/packages/schema-extract/README.md

     const linkedSchema = linker.flatten(files[0], 'IAnimal');

 ```
+The linker will return a linked schema of the entity we requested (In `exportName`).

+**Note**: At the moment it is not possible to automatically link all the exports of a given file.
+You can do this by going over the exports of the file and invoking `flatten` for each one, but this may not be an efficient process.
-## Example
+## Result example

-Take a look at the following interface:
+To better understand how the transformation works, take a look at the following interface:
 ```
 // file-a.ts
     export interface IAnimal {